 B i o g r a p h y

-Dr. Ji has also given solo performances and participated summer festivals, including the International Holland Music Sessions, Orford Musique, the International Keyboard Institute and Festival, Adamant Masterclass Series, Summit Music Festival, and Viena do Castelo Music Festival.
-Dr. Ji was selected to participate and to perform in a masterclass in the documentary film Seymour: An Introduction, directed by Ethan Hawke.
+Dr. Ji has performed in concert series, such as the Music in Midtown Series in New York, Tutte le Corde-Piano Music after 1950, J. S. Bach in the 21st Century, Steinhardt at Saklad, Interstudio Showcase at Loewe Theatre, and the Zimmerli Art Museum.
+She has also given solo performances and participated in summer festivals, including the International Holland Music Sessions, Orford Musique, the International Keyboard Institute and Festival, the Adamant Masterclass Series, the Summit Music Festival, and the Viena do Castelo Music Festival.
+Dr. Ji was invited to perform in a masterclass in the documentary film Seymour: An Introduction, directed by Ethan Hawke.

-Dr. Ji has a broad spectrum of piano and chamber repertoire.
-Her interests in early keyboard repertoire have led her to play the early Baroque compositions on the harpsichord, and "Rethinking Bach" under the guidance of Raymond Erickson.
-As a devoted advocate of new music, she has also played solo and chamber repertoire by Elliott Carter, Frederic Rzewski, Lowell Liebermann, John Corigliano, John Musto, Chinese-American composers Chen Yi and Zhou Long, as well as premiering music by her contemporaries.
+Dr. Ji has a broad spectrum of piano solo and chamber repertoire, both instrumental and vocal music.
+As an accompanist, she worked with Met Opera singer Jennifer Roderer and her students at Hunter College before leaving New York.
+Her interest in early keyboard repertoire has led her to play the early Baroque compositions on the harpsichord and participate in the "Rethinking Bach" workshop in Japan (Aug 2018).
+As a devoted advocate of new music, she has worked on masterworks by Elliott Carter, Frederic Rzewski, Lowell Liebermann, John Corigliano, John Musto, Chinese-American composers Chen Yi and Zhou Long, as well as premiering music by her colleague.